The-baremetal/Aether2/docs/0.3.0-nightly/syntax.md

 ## 23. Standard Library

-Built-ins like `print` are always available.
+Built-ins like `fmt.Print` are always available.
 More to come!

 ---